WVUP/Southbreeze/README.md

 In the scripts folder, **look for the subfolder for your particular DBMS**.

 Get the _southbreeze_database.sql_ script
+ - This script will
+   - Delete the tables if they currently exist
+   - Create the tables
- - This script will create the tables and seed initial data in the table
+   - Seed initial data in the table

 Execute this script on an empty database